It’s easy to get from Point A to B in Tempe

 Valley Metro Rail

 Valley Metro Rail is a 28-mile system that connects the cities of Phoenix, Tempe and Mesa.
-Trains stop at stations every 15-20 minutes.
+Trains stop at stations every 15 to 20 minutes.
 Fares are $2 for a single ride or $4 for a 1-day pass.
 Download the Valley Metro app to plan your trip and track your train in real time at valleymetro.org/app, or visit the website for details about service.

-Tempe is one of the region’s highest public transit ridership centers, and starting May 20th, Tempe Streetcar will add another efficient transportation option to Downtown Tempe.
-The new streetcar makes 14 stops along a three-mile route on Mill and Ash Avenues from Rio Salado Parkway and Marina Heights to Dorsey Lane and Apache Boulevard.
+The new streetcar makes 14 stops along a three-mile route on Mill and Ash avenues from Rio Salado Parkway and Marina Heights to Dorsey Lane and Apache Boulevard.
 Connecting riders to neighborhoods, major business centers and regional events and destinations, the streetcar travels as a single car and can hold up to 125 people.
 Each vehicle is wheelchair accessible, and bicycles are welcome on board.
-The first year of service is FREE and operates seven days a week (Monday-Saturday from 6 a.m. to midnight and Sundays from 8 a.m. to midnight) and arrives at stops every 15-20 minutes.
-When the free fare period ends, the fare will be $1 per ride or $0.50 with Reduced Fare ID.
+The Tempe Streetcar operates seven days a week (Monday-Saturday from 6 a.m. to midnight and Sundays from 8 a.m. to midnight) and arrives at stops every 15-20 minutes.
+The first year of service is FREE; thereafter (approx. May 2023), the fare will be $1 per ride or $0.50 with Reduced Fare ID.

 Tempe Transit – Tempe in Motion